World’s most beautiful winter scenes

 Ashley Whitworth/Shutterstock

-Mount Bogong, Victoria, Australia
+Mount Bogong, Alpine National Park, Victoria, Australia

 Mount Bogong takes its name from an aboriginal word meaning 'high plains' and at 6,516 feet (1,986m) tall it’s the highest mountain in Victoria.
 Located in Alpine National Park in the Victorian Alps, the mountain looks especially magnificent during a winter sunset, when the last embers of sunlight illuminate its peak and candy-coloured clouds float overhead.